In August of this year, the World Meeting of Families will be held in Dublin.

 The theme for the World Meeting of Families is: The Gospel of the Family: Joy for the World.
 The special icon, the set family prayer, the newsletter and especially the parish activities are all helping to focus everyone on the central message in these months before the actual celebrations.
 Large banners advertising the event and the visit of Pope Francis adorn the churches.
 Pope Francis’ Apostolic Letter, The Joy of Love, provides the basis for parishes having developed a variety of different programs and opportunities to support everyone in preparation for the World Meeting.

 The Official Family Prayer for the World Meeting, a section of which is included below, is said regularly in many churches.

 Increase our faith, strengthen our hope,

 Make us always grateful for the gift of life we share.

-The Sisters of St Joseph and the extended Josephite family in Ireland have committed themselves to pray for the safety and success of the event, to support parish initiatives and to make a financial donation to enable a family to attend the celebrations in Dublin in August.
+The Sisters of Saint Joseph and the extended Josephite family in Ireland have committed themselves to pray for the safety and success of the event, to support parish initiatives and to make a financial donation to enable a family to attend the celebrations in Dublin in August.
 The Josephite family is also very aware of the sufferings, that exist in many families in Ireland, those who are homeless, those who live in chaotic situations, children without parents, elderly without family and the many refugee families hoping to find a permanent home in Ireland.